-Step 1 Go to Smart Analysis > Smart Search > Counting.

-Step 3 Select the report type to Daily Report, Weekly Report, Monthly Report, or Annual Report as you desired.

-Step 4 Set the Date to analyze.
+- Step 1 Go to Smart Analysis > Smart Search > Counting. - Step 2 Select a camera. - Step 3 Select the report type to Daily Report, Weekly Report, Monthly Report, or Annual Report as you desired. - Step 4 Set the Date to analyze.
 Then it will generate the people counting graphic.

-Figure 14-4 People Counting Interface
+Figure 14-7 People Counting Interface